ArneSchwettmann/ArnesSpaceTaxi/README.md

 Packages that are ready to run for Windows, OSX and Android can be downloaded from the "releases" page in github at www.github.com/arneschwettmann/arnesspacetaxi/releases

-Note the Android version currently requires an external controller (joystick or gamepad) to be playable.

 Written by Arne Schwettmann

 Copyright (c) 2013-2017 Arne Schwettmann